| Keep it Simple | Better Sound: About Microphones | Wired Microphones | Wireless Microphones |

 And a final suggestion: If your camera has a receptacle for a headphone plug, get a headphone.
 That way you'll be able to hear what the camera hears.
 It can make the difference between a mess and audio that sounds great!

 A disadvantage of the wired microphone is that camera and speaker are attached.
 Where ever one goes the other must follow.
-Wired microphones works well for a stationary speaker, but is not very effective for the speaker on the go.
+Wired microphones works well for a stationary speaker, but are not very effective for the speaker on the go.

 Also, if the cable is more than 10 to 15 feet in length, someone must act as a "cable puller" and make certain the cable isn't getting wrapped around the furniture if the speaker and camera operator do move.